cloudflare/cloudflare-docs/content/api-shield/security/jwt-validation/configure.md

   The same accuracy applies as for EXP claims.
 As such, a token may be already regarded as valid one minute before its NBF claim in case of perfect synchronization between issuer and validator.
   {{</Aside>}}

-7. The final validation result and whether a token was present at all is made available to the WAF which applies the policy’s configured action (`log`/`block`).
+7. The final validation result and whether a token was present at all is made available to the WAF which applies the policy's configured action (`log`/`block`).